jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 +++

-Let's first download the catchment area of the Zwalm river from the Flemish government:
+Let's first download the catchment area of the Zwalm river from the Flemish government (using WFS again):

 ```{code-cell} ipython3
 import json